U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Frequently Asked Questions

-The average age of U.S. commercial reactors is about 32 years.
+The average age of U.S. commercial reactors is about 35 years.
 The oldest operating reactors are Oyster Creek in New Jersey, and Nine Mile Point 1 in New York.
-Both entered commercial service on December 1, 1969.
-The last newly built reactor to enter service was Watts Bar 1 in Tennessee, in 1996.
-In 2007, the Tennessee Valley Authority voted to complete construction of Watts Bar 2.
-This reactor is planned to begin commercial operation in 2013.
+Both reactors entered commercial service on December 1, 1969.
+The last newly built reactor to enter service was Tennessee's Watts Bar 1 in 1996.
+In 2007, the Tennessee Valley Authority (TVA) voted to complete construction of Watts Bar 2.
+The TVA estimates that commercial operation of Watts Bar 2 could begin in 2016.

-U.S. commercial nuclear reactors are licensed to operate for 40 years by the U.S. Nuclear Regulatory Commission (NRC).
+The U.S. Nuclear Regulatory Commission (NRC) licenses U.S. commercial nuclear reactors for 40 years.
 Prior to termination of the original license, companies may apply to the NRC for 20-year license extensions.

 Other FAQs about Nuclear

 - Does EIA have projections for energy production, consumption, and prices for individual states?

 - How many nuclear power plants are in the United States, and where are they located?